 While trying to get pregnant should be a time of excitement and anticipation, it can actually often be a period of anxiety and stress.
 Many couples who are planning for a baby, expect it to happen easily.
 The truth is, that sometimes it does, but more often, it can take longer than anticipated.
 Surprisingly, out of every hundred healthy 30-year old women who are trying to conceive each month, only 20 of them will be successful.
 That means that 80 will need to keep trying.
+Fortunately, there are a variety of fertility treatments available for couples who wish to start a family, so there’s no need to despair.
 This can cause you to feel like you are on an emotional rollercoaster, which can be increased by the hormonal fluctuation which occurs naturally during the menstrual cycle.
 Failure to conceive can quickly lead to stress and anxiety, which in some cases can develop into depression.
 Unfortunately, these conditions can reduce your chances of getting pregnant by affecting the hormones which control ovulation.
 Stress can affect the way your hypothalamus functions causing you to ovulate later than normal or even not at all.
 Avoiding stress and keeping positive can be key in attaining that much-anticipated positive pregnancy test.

 Here are five tips for maintaining peak mental health while trying to conceive.